kkestell/kestell.org/src/content/4_recipes/4_desserts/tres-leches-cake.md

 5. Combine yolk mixture with dry ingredients.
 Add milk and melted butter, beat until combined.
 6. Gently fold in egg whites.
 Pour batter into pan.
 Bake for 26 minutes or until a toothpick comes out clean.
 Let cool.
 7. For the filling: Whisk sweetened condensed milk, evaporated milk, milk, and vanilla in a medium bowl.
 8. Poke holes all over cake with a fork.
 Pour milk mixture evenly over cake.
-Refrigerate until absorbed, at least 1 hour.
+Refrigerate until absorbed, at least 1 hour but preferably overnight.
+9.
+### For the Whipped Cream

-9. For the whipped cream: Beat heavy cream and sugar until stiff peaks form.
+1. Beat heavy cream and sugar until stiff peaks form.
-10. Frost cake with whipped cream, sprinkle with cinnamon-sugar.
+2. Frost cake with whipped cream, sprinkle with cinnamon-sugar.
 Serve with strawberries.